caseyw/restorationmedia-php/README.md

     // We can examine the response... but they always return 200...
     $api->getResponse()->getStatusCode();

-    // We can check for what error came up
+    // We can check for what response came up
     $response = $api->getResponse()->xml();

     switch ($response) {